notarock/random-scripts/README.md

 #### selenium-spammer

-Load a web page and try to login `n` times directly using firefox.
+Load a web page and try to login `n` times using firefox.
 Require selenium and geckodriver